07 4914 2425

 Why Is The Water So Blue In The Whitsundays?

-Wondering why the water in the Whitsundays is so blue?
+The water in the Whitsundays is so blue thanks to fine sediment in the waters and the way it interacts with light.
 Across the world, the Whitsundays is known for one thing in particular: the incredibly dreamy blue water.
 Whether you’re diving it, swimming it or simply gazing lovingly from afar, there’s no doubt that the water in the Whitsundays is some of the most awe-inspiring in the world.

 Nothing evokes the feeling of a tropical paradise like a bright and clear blue sea - but for all of its wonder, it evokes a great deal of mystery.
 Why is the water in the Whitsundays so blue?
-Read on to find out as we dive deep into the deep blue!
+We're going to uncover all the elements of this phenomenon!

 Two girls snorkelling in Whitehaven Beach, Whitsundays, Australia